Childcare choices – what are your options?

 Children’s centre day nursery

 The same principles in attitude to care as a private nursery, but they have local council budgets to operate within, rather than shareholders’ dividends.
 These are usually focused on areas of high social economic deprivation, and children’s centres are usually purpose built.
 This often makes the environment particularly attractive, with large outside spaces and wonderful wooden playscapes.

 Staff are normally on better salaries than those employed by private or voluntary sector organisations, since their roles come under local government pay scales.
 Health visitors and speech therapists etc are often housed in the same children’s centre as a nursery, which makes links with external agencies very strong.
-This is ideal if your child need extra support.
+This is ideal if your child needs extra support.

 Playgroups and toddler groups